0x7183/deprecated-recover-terra-wallet/README.md

 The script works only if you have access to a similar seed phrase e.g. while copying your seed phrase you wrote `big` insted of `bug`.
 For the correct operation of this program you'll need your address and your wrong seed phrase, if you don't have access to this information, this program is not for you.

+If you can't run the script feel free to ping me in the Terra Discord.

 ## Disclaimer:

 This script was made to help people recover their Terra wallet in case they make a mistake in copying words during the creation of the wallet.